 Parietal Lobes

-The parietal lobes are involved with touch, temperature and pain perception (sensation), awareness of the body and where it is in space.
+Are involved with touch, temperature and pain perception (sensation), awareness of the body and where it is in space.

 Temporal Lobes